alu-rwa-dsa/summative-achille-and-shalom-game/parti 3  readme.md

             list_of_contact.remove(contact)
             print("You have sucessfully deleted the contact!")

+ this function is to remove the a contact in this program we have the O(logn)  AND O(N) because the excution is in the same array so the program go elements by elemts and try so check the execution that we made .

      def print_contact(list_of_contact):
     print("\nBelow is your current contact list:\n")
     #for veiwing this data in a table format